grenas405/genesis-trace/README.md

 ## Performance

-Console Styler is designed for performance:
+GenesisTrace is designed for performance:

 - Lazy evaluation of log formatting
 - Minimal overhead when logging is disabled